tl;dv API Pagination, Fields & Errors

 Arguments

 Arguments are the inputs an action needs.
-Pass them as flat fields beside the Universal API fields: query parameters for read and delete actions, JSON body fields for create and update actions.
-Each tl;dv action page documents its exact argument keys, types, and which ones are required.
-Keys are case-sensitive, and requests with missing or invalid required arguments fail instead of guessing.
+Put them in the JSON body under the arguments field.
+Each tl;dv action page documents its exact argument keys and types.
+It also shows which arguments are required.
+Keys are case-sensitive.
+Requests with missing or invalid required arguments fail.

 Request format